‘Feud’ Star Catherine Zeta-Jones Shares Her Record-Breaking Oscar Cleavage

-Catherine Zeta-Jones is back on television, this time as Olivia de Havilland in Ryan Murphy’s Feud, and, while she was promoting that new role as a guest on Jimmy Kimmel Live! this past Wednesday, Ms. Zeta-Jones was compelled to discuss her considerable cleavage at the 2003 Academy Awards.
-Host Jimmy Kimmel happened to dig up a photo of Catherine and husband Michael Douglas entering the Oscars with a pregnant Zeta-Jones flaunting her larger than usual chest size.
+Catherine Zeta-Jones is back on television, this time as Olivia de Havilland in Ryan Murphy’s Feud, and while she was promoting that new role as a guest on Jimmy Kimmel Live! this past Wednesday, Ms. Zeta-Jones was compelled to discuss her considerable cleavage at the 2003 Academy Awards.
+Host Jimmy Kimmel happened to dig up a photo of Catherine and husband Michael Douglas entering the Oscars with a pregnant Zeta-Jones flaunting her larger-than-usual chest size.
 The Feud actress shares her thoughts on the experience, suggesting she may have broken a record for bearing the biggest cleavage at an Oscar event.

 Feud Star Catherine Zeta-Jones Reminisces About Her Oscar Bounty